ALIGN-analoglayout/ALIGN-public/README.md

 ```

 ### Step 3b: Install ALIGN as a DEVELOPER
-If you are a developer, you may wish to install align with some additional flags.
+If you are a developer, you may wish to install ALIGN with some additional flags.

 For python developers:
 ```console
 $ pip install -e .[test]
 ```
 The `-e` or `--editable` flag generates links to the align package within your current directory.
 This allows you to modify python files and test them out immediately.
 You will still need to re-run this command to build your C++ collateral (when you are changing branches for example).
-More on that below.
+More on that is below.

 For ALIGN (C++) Extension developers:
 ```console